oshuncruz/objectdetectionpics/README.md

    - Connect to the camera using the Remote Camera Control software.
    - Start the Remote Camera Control tool.
    - Continuously capture frames from the camera and perform object detection using YOLOv5.
-   - When objects are detected, it filters them based on class IDs and displays bounding boxes around them.
+   - When clothing items are detected, it filters them based on class IDs and displays bounding boxes around them.

-2. If an object is detected, and it is located in the center of the screen (within 10% of the screen width and height), the script will:
+2. If a clothing item is detected and is located in the center of the screen (within 10% of the screen width and height), the script will:
    - Activate the Remote Camera Control tool.
    - Simulate pressing the '1' key to capture an image.